jyryuitpro/jyryuitpro/README.md

 ## Hi there, I'm Jiyoung! 👋
-- 🎯 I’m intensively learning Dart, Flutter
+- 🎯 I’m intensively learning Kotlin, Android, Dart, Flutter, Swift, iOS
 - 👯 I’m looking to collaborate with anyone on any project
 - 💬 Ask me about anything
 - 🤔 Don't reinvent the wheel